arturomorarioja-ek/WD_UX_E25/Lesson08/README.md

 **Information Architecture**

-Work in groups of 5 or 6.

 Create a sitemap for a popular website of your choice (not one with too many information levels, though).
 Use the sitemap format that you think more appropriate:
-[- Work in groups of 5 or 6]: #
+- Work in groups of 5 or 6
-[- Send me a pdf file with your sitemap on Teams, so that next week we can discuss your work]: #
+- Send me a pdf file with your sitemap on Teams, so that next week we can discuss your work